 However, UK nuclear generation is down by more than a quarter since a 1998 peak.
 Since then, some 4GW of capacity at eight sites has shut down.
 The UK’s remaining nuclear plants are also getting old; all of them are expected to close by 2035, with only Sizewell B lasting beyond 2030.

 At the time the projections were made, these closures were supposed to be followed by the opening in 2025 of Hinkley Point C, a 3.2GW plant due to be built by EDF.
-After long delays, a final decision to go ahead with Hinkley C was taken last summer.
+After long delays, a final decision to go ahead with Hinkley C was taken in 2016.
 Its two reactors are to open in 2026 and 2027.

 Hinkley C would more than offset the loss of the 1.2GW plants at Heysham 1 and Hartlepool, due to close in 2024.
 The 1GW Dungeness B would close in 2028 and the 1.2GW Heysham 2 and Torness plants in 2030.

-Into this breach, according to the BEIS projections, would step another five new nuclear plants, more than cancelling out the closures and bringing total UK capacity to 16GW.
+Into this breach, according to the BEIS projections, would step another five new nuclear plants, more than cancelling out the closures and bringing total UK capacity to 14GW by 2035.
 The table below, from the World Nuclear Association, has the details.